Boundedness of the space of stable logarithmic maps: Artin fans

-\begin{proposition} Let $X$ be a logarithmic algebraic stack that is locally connected in the smooth topology.
-Then there is an initial factorization of the map $X \rightarrow \Log$ through an \'etale morphism $\cX \rightarrow \Log$ that is representable by algebraic spaces. \end{proposition} \begin{proof} The collection of all smooth $U \rightarrow X$ (with smooth morphisms between them) for which the factorization exists is closed under colimits.
-It is therefore sufficient to show that any geometric point $x$ of $X$ has a smooth neighborhood for which the desired factorization exists.
-Passing to a smooth neighborhood of $x$ we may assume that $X$ is connected and that
+It is therefore sufficient to show that any geometric point $x$ of $X$ has a neighborhood in the smooth topology for which the desired factorization exists.
+Passing to a smooth-topology neighborhood of $x$ we may assume that $x$ is a member of the closed stratum of $X$, that the closed stratum of $X$ is connected, that the closed stratum is contained in the closure of every connected component of every stratum, and that

 is bijective.
 We write $\sigma = \Gamma(X, \oM_X)^\vee$.
 We will show that in this situation $\cA_{\sigma}$, with the map $f : X \rightarrow \cA_\sigma$ associated to the bijection $\sigma^\vee \rightarrow \Gamma(X, \oM_X)$, satisfies the required universal property.